seungwoo-stat/south-korea-election/README.md

 - 2012.12.19., 18th presidential election (n = 251)
 - 2007.12.19., 17th presidential election (n = 248)
 - 2002.12.19., 16th presidential election (n = 244)
+- 1997.12.18., 15th presidential election (n = 303)
+  - In this election, some secondary clusters are separated into "gap", "eul", "byeong" regions (meaning orderings in Korea).
+These characters are replaced to -A, -B, -C, respectively.